 Peer Volunteers are persons who have had a stroke and possess experiential knowledge and optimism gained from their recovery.
 The programs operate in collaboration with local hospitals where the peers are jointly trained by March of Dimes Canada and the hospital's volunteer service department.

 Peers Fostering Hope runs in hospitals across Southern Ontario and is currently operating in Nanaimo, British Columbia.
-A pilot program is launching in Vancouver, British Columbia in 2018.
-Linking Survivors with Survivors runs in Waterloo-Wellington and Ontario.
+A pilot program was launched in Vancouver, British Columbia in 2018 in Surrey and Vancouver.
+Linking Survivors with Survivors runs in Waterloo-Wellington in Ontario.